Late Chunking: Contextual Chunk Embeddings Using Long-Context Embedding Models: Introduction

 \section{Introduction}

 Neural information retrieval (IR) relies on text embedding models~\citep{reimers2019sentence} that are primarily based on the transformer architecture~\citep{devlin2019bert} and have been pre-trained using very large text corpora.
 These models capture important elements of texts' semantics in the form of dense vectors whose spatial relations - particularly cosine distance - are good proxies for text similarity and relevancy.
-For many neural IR use cases like the well-known RAG (Retrieval Augmented Generation) approach~\citep{lewis2020retrieval}, applications require splitting documents into limited-size text chunks, and storing them and their vector embeddings in a database.
+For many neural IR use cases like the well-known RAG (Retrieval Augmented Generation) approach \citep{lewis2020retrieval}, applications require splitting documents into limited-size text chunks, and storing them and their vector embeddings in a database.
 At run-time, neural IR techniques are used to retrieve chunks of text relevant to a user's requests, which are, in the case of RAG, presented to an LLM as a basis for synthesizing a response.
+Furthermore, many other applications require processing small text segments~\citep{salton1993approaches, demszky2020goemotions}, and therefore rely on chunking, e.g., to quickly navigate a user to the relevant passage in a document~\cite{callan1994passage}.